Dargonrol/university/README.md

 # university
-All my notes for university
+All my notes for university WIP